HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 #.
 Object keys are limited to 1024 characters
 #.
 The use of many small objects would be prohibitive from a cost perspective (API Request Pricing)
 #.
 The use of very large objects (e.g. >100MB) would introduce excessive latency
 #.
-The first 3-4 characters of the keys should be randomaly distributed (to avoid request rate limits due to a single storage system be targeted)
+The first 3-4 characters of the keys should be randomly distributed (to avoid request rate limits due to a single storage system be targeted)
 #.
 Listing keys is generally inefficient (and would not work well with randomly distributed keys)
 #.
 The storage system is not read-write consistent
 #.
 The storage system supports object metadata of at least 1024 bytes per object